 One aspect of this always involves ensuring beneficiaries are named on their retirement accounts.
-In the event of a retirement account owner’s passing, this often ends up with the creation of an inherited IRA, also known as a beneficiary IRA.
-In the event of the creation of an inherited IRA, this also ends up with a lot of questions.
-Here are a few of the common ones we’re often addressing:
+In the event of a retirement account owner’s passing, this often ends up with the creation of an inherited IRA.
+Or, otherwise known as a beneficiary IRA.

 - What are the tax implications when I inherit an IRA?